John Mitchel: Death and commemoration

 In the decades following his death, branches of the Irish National Land League were named in Mitchel's honour.
 There are at least ten Gaelic Athletic Association clubs named after Mitchel, including one based in his home town, Newry and two in County Londonderry, his county of birth – one in Claudy and another in Glenullin.
 Mitchel Park is named after him in Dungiven, near his birthplace, as is Mitchell County, Iowa, in the United States.
 Fort Mitchel on Spike Island, Cork from which he was transported in 1848 is named in his honour.

-In 2020 a petition was launched, receiving over 1,200 signatures, calling for a statue of Mitchel in the centre of Newry to be removed, and John Mitchel Place, in which it stands, to be renamed to "Black Lives Matter Plaza".
-Council officers agreed only to "proceed to clarify responsibility for the John Mitchel statue, develop options for an education programme, identify the origins of John Mitchel Place and give consideration as to other potential issues in relation to slavery within the council area".
+During the movement to remove statues following the 2020 murder of George Floyd in the United States, a petition receiving over 1,200 signatures called for the statue in John Mitchel Place, Newry, to be removed and the site renamed "Black Lives Matter Plaza".
+Newry, Mourne and Down District Council agreed only to "proceed to clarify responsibility for the John Mitchel statue, develop options for an education programme, identify the origins of John Mitchel Place and give consideration as to other potential issues in relation to slavery within the council area".

 Mitchel's recent biographer, Anthony Russell argues that Mitchel's stand on slavery was not an aberration.
 His rejection of philanthropic liberalism was equal to his disdain for "free labour" political economy.
 In his Jail Journal Mitchel urged capital punishment for crimes such as burglary, forgery and robbery.
 The "reformation of offenders" was not, he argued, "the reasonable object of criminal punishment": "Why hang them, hang them….you have no right to make the honest people support the rogues….and for 'ventilation'… I would ventilate the rascals in front of the county jails at the end of a rope".

-As for slavery in the American South, Dillon, another biographer, proposed that for Mitchel it was a "practical issue".
+As for slavery in the American South, in his biography William Dillon proposes that for Mitchel it was a "practical issue".
 Faced with the alternative of a social system of the North in which the relation of master to servant was regulated by competition, "He took his stand in favour of the system that seemed to him the better of the two; and as was his habit, he took it decisively".